 For the complete guidelines, please view the files listed below.

-Our detailed application guidelines and format, along with a sample application can be found below.
+Our application form can be found below.

 Application Form - TIP.
 Make sure you download the form onto your computer before you start filling out the application.

 The Parks Foundation Calgary, the Saddledome Foundation, and the Calgary Flames Hockey Club appreciate receiving recognition of support for your organization’s initiative.

 We ask that you contact the Grant Program Manager to discuss recognition prior to producing any items.
 Where space and cost allow, we request that both the Parks Foundation Flames logo and the Saddledome Foundation logo be represented.